-The contribution of Brunelleschi to the revival of classical architecture
+the role of Brunelleschi in the revival of classical architecture

 Florence is considered to be the birthplace of the Renaissance, from where it spread to the rest of Italy and Europe.
-A combination of socio-economic and political conditions in provided a fertile ground for creative fulfillment of geniuses such as Brunelleschi, Donatello, Ghiberti, Michelangelo, Da Vinci, and Botticelli, who rediscovered the ideals of beauty of the classical antiquity.
+A combination of socio-economic and political conditions in 15th century Florence provided a fertile ground for creative fulfillment of geniuses such as Brunelleschi, Donatello, Ghiberti, Michelangelo, Da Vinci, and Botticelli, who rediscovered the ideals of beauty of the classical antiquity.
 After a millennium of barbaric invasions, feudal wars, oppression by the church, famine and disease, Europe was reborn and inspired by the classical ideals of harmony, which, according to the leading humanist thinkers, ruled the entire universe.
 In addition to socio-economic factors, the contributions of individual artists played a big role in reintroducing the culture of classical antiquity into Western art.
 Filippo Brunelleschi was the first major figure to use the long-forgotten classical style in architecture, but there were many to come after him.
-The rediscovered classical architecture probably had the longest legacy in the history of architecture, transforming into such diverse styles as Baroque, Palladianism, neo-classicism, and even Georgian townhouses that still dominate the cityscapes of major European and American cities.
+The rediscovered classical architecture probably had the longest legacy in the history of architecture, transforming into diverse styles from Baroque and Palladianism to neo-classicism and even the Georgian townhouses that still dominate the cityscapes of major European and American cities.

 The architecture of Florence at the break of the fifteenth century was fairly eclectic when Brunelleschi came to create a new renowned face of Florence with his remarkable architectural contributions.
 Filippo Brunelleschi (1377 – 1446) was born in raised in the greatest city of his time.
-Florence of the end of fourteenth – beginning of fifteenth century was one of the most prosperous, intellectual, progressive, and blessed cities in Europe.
+From the end of the fourteenth to the beginning of the fifteenth century, Florence was one of the most prosperous, intellectually progressive, and culturally liberated cities in Europe.
 It enjoyed great political freedom: as a city-republic, it was governed by its own citizens who were elected from the elite merchant and banking families through a complex electoral system.
 Brunelleschi was even elected into offices once, which tells us about the level of respect he had (Saalman).
-Due to successful developing of banking and trade Florence was one of the richest states in Italy, rivaling with Pisa, Siena, and even Rome in the display of wealth and power through artistic expression.
+Due to the successful development of banking and trade, Florence was one of the richest states in Italy, rivaling with Pisa, Siena, and even Rome in the display of wealth and power through artistic expression.
 Growing up, Brunelleschi witnessed the building of Or San Michele, Santa Maria Novella, Santa Trinita, and the Duomo of Santa Maria del Fiore itself.
-The city inspired him not only as an artist, but also as a patriot.
+The city inspired him not only as an artist but also as a patriot.
 At that time, humanists advocated civic responsibility, active participation in political and social life, and moral standards of Roman society.
-Artists also turned to classical examples in search of perfection in everything from human body to architectural forms.
+Artists also turned to classical examples in search of perfection in everything from the human body to architectural forms.
 The historians of Florence always tried to link their city and ancient Rome.
-In the Chronica de originecivitatis, the author claims that Florence was founded by Julius Caesar himself.
+In the Chronica de Origine Civitatis, the author claims that Florence was founded by Julius Caesar himself.
 Dante had called Florence “that beautiful and famous daughter of Rome”.
 (Davies et al).
 Through architecture, Brunelleschi wanted to convey the glory of his city-state and the intellectual and civic values of the time.
 Nothing could accomplish this better that classical architecture, and Brunelleschi took on the mission to create the new Florence in the image of Ancient Rome.

 The dome of San Lorenzo was not one that made Brunelleschi famous.
 His most ambitious and eternalizing project was the crowning of the Florence’s main cathedral, Basilica di Santa Maria del Fiore, with a structure unmatched by its scale and technical difficulty.
 At the time when it was proposed, the dome of the cathedral would have been the highest and widest vault ever raised, exceeding the span of the 6th century dome of Hagia Sophia in Constantinople by 36 feet and even wider than the Roman Pantheon.
 This model proposed a rare type of structure borrowed from Persia which included two domes: the shallower inner dome which would serve for structural support and to suit the inner proportions, and the larger, lighter outer dome that would give the cathedral its height (King).
 It took Brunelleschi sixteen years to carry out this ambitious project that earned the Basilica of Santa Maria del Fiore a place among the eight fundamental architectural achievements of the Western world due to the fact that it was the first octagonal dome in history to be built without a temporary wooden supporting frame (Toker).
 This was an unprecedented technical accomplishment that showed Brunelleschi’s genius.
 However, one cannot deny the influence of the ancient Roman architecture on this work.
 Brunelleschi lived in Rome for thirteen years and made detailed measurements and observations of the ancient ruins, drawing inspiration from looking at the classical monuments.
 There he also studied the dome of the Pantheon for clues on how to solve the building challenge of Santa Maria del Fiore.

 Brunelleschi was one of the first men at the dusk of the Dark Ages who sought wisdom and inspiration from the classical world.
-When he visited Rome in early fifteenth century, it was a small and desolate city of prostitutes and vagabonds, but soon many people would set out on a quest for ancient manuscripts, relics, and architectural monuments that stood, abandoned and unappreciated, on the land of the former capital of the Roman Empire.
-However, Brunelleschi did not build in a strictly classical style, but developed his own unique form of expression.
+When he visited Rome in the early fifteenth century, it was a forsaken, desolate city of prostitutes and vagabonds.
+But soon many people would set out on a quest for ancient manuscripts, relics, and architectural monuments that stood, abandoned and unappreciated, on the land of the former capital of the Roman Empire.
+However, Brunelleschi did not build in a strictly classical style but developed his own unique form of expression.
 It is somewhat difficult to define Brunelleschi's style.
-His creative imagination in combination with the unique environment he grew up in, natural curiosity, intensive training, and wide-ranging experience evolved in a unique personal architectural vision.
+His creative imagination in combination with the unique environment he grew up in, natural curiosity, intensive training, and wide-ranging experience evolved into a unique personal architectural vision.
 He experimented with combining tradition, innovation, and forgotten glory.
-He introduced classical elements into his building with such exquisite harmony and elegance that it inspired new interest for the architecture of antiquity.
-This being said, the distinctive qualities that describe all of Brunelleschi works are integrity, precision, simplicity and clarity, monumentality, and attention to detail (Saalman).
+He introduced classical elements into his building with such exquisite harmony and elegance that it inspired new interest in the architecture of antiquity.
+The distinctive qualities that describe all of Brunelleschi's works are integrity, precision, simplicity and clarity, monumentality, and attention to detail (Saalman).
 Compared to his contemporary, Michelozzo, who also used all'antica style, Brunelleschi's work is authentically classical, being based on precise archaeological observations he made while studying in Rome.
-This is why Brunelleschi, and not Michelozzo or anyone else, is the one associated with the return of classical architecture into the visual text of western European art.
+This is why Brunelleschi, and not Michelozzo or anyone else, is the one associated with the return of classical architecture into the vocabulary of Western European art.
 The examples of his architectural genius still inspire artists and common people.

 Davies, Penelope J.E., Denny, Walter B., Hofrichter, Frima Fox, Jacobs, Joseph F., Roberts, Ann S., and Simon, David L. Janson's History of Art: The Western Tradition.
 Upper Saddle River, NJ : Prentice Hall, 2011.